magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 There is difficulty in practice, but in anything we undertake we have to pass through difficulty to reach ease.
-In Dhamma practice we begin with the truth of the pervasive unsatisfactoriness of existence.
+In Dhamma practice we begin with the truth of *dukkha,* the pervasive unsatisfactoriness of existence.
 But as soon as we experience this we lose heart.
-We don’t want to look at it. is really the truth, but we want to get around it somehow.
+We don’t want to look at it. *Dukkha* is really the truth, but we want to get around it somehow.
 It’s similar to the way we don’t like to look at old people, but prefer to look at those who are young.

-If we don’t want to look at we will never understand , no matter how many births we go through. is a noble truth.
+If we don’t want to look at *dukkha* we will never understand *dukkha*, no matter how many births we go through. *Dukkha* is a noble truth.
 If we allow ourselves to face it, we will start to seek a way out of it.
 If we are trying to go somewhere and the road is blocked we will think about how to make a pathway.
 Working at it day after day we can get through.
 When we encounter problems we develop wisdom like this.
-Without seeing we don’t really look into and resolve our problems; we just pass them by indifferently.
+Without seeing *dukkha* we don’t really look into and resolve our problems; we just pass them by indifferently.

 My way of training people involves some suffering, because suffering is the Buddha’s path to enlightenment.
 He wanted us to see suffering and to see origination, cessation and the path.
-This is the way out for all the the awakened ones.
+This is the way out for all the ariya, the awakened ones.
 If you don’t go this way there is no way out.
 The only way is knowing suffering, knowing the cause of suffering, knowing the cessation of suffering and knowing the path of practice leading to the cessation of suffering.
-This is the way that the ariya, beginning with were able to escape.
+This is the way that the ariya, beginning with stream entry, were able to escape.
 It’s necessary to know suffering.

 If we know suffering, we will see it in everything we experience.
 Some people feel that they don’t really suffer much.
 Practice in Buddhism is for the purpose of freeing ourselves from suffering.
 What should we do not to suffer anymore?
-When arises we should investigate to see the causes of its arising.
+When *dukkha* arises we should investigate to see the causes of its arising.
 Then once we know that, we can practise to remove those causes.
 Suffering, origination, cessation – in order to bring it to cessation we have to understand the path of practice.
-Then once we travel the path to fulfilment, will no longer arise.
+Then once we travel the path to fulfilment, *dukkha* will no longer arise.
 In Buddhism, this is the way out.

 Opposing our habits creates some suffering.
 Generally we are afraid of suffering.
 If something will make us suffer, we don’t want to do it.
 We are interested in what appears to be good and beautiful, but we feel that anything involving suffering is bad.
 It’s not like that.
-Suffering is truth.
+Suffering is *saccadhamma,* truth.
 If there is suffering in the heart, it becomes the cause that makes you think about escaping.
 It leads you to contemplate.
 You won’t sleep so soundly because you will be intent on investigating to find out what is really going on, trying to see causes and their results.

 Happy people don’t develop wisdom.
 They are asleep.
 It’s like a dog that eats its fill.
 Afterwards it doesn’t want to do anything.
 It can sleep